 - Kidney failure.
-Kidneys filter waste from your blood, and the blood vessels within the kidneys are very small and fragile.
+Your kidneys filter waste from your blood, and the blood vessels within the kidneys are very small and fragile.
 Damage to these vessels can eventually result in kidney failure.

 - Serious infection, possibly amputation.
 Some of your smallest blood vessels are in your fingers and toes.
 If these vessels don't work properly, the tissue at your farthest extremities may develop gangrene and die.
 Amputation would then be necessary.

 - Death.
-Untreated, Rocky Mountain spotted fever has a death rate of nearly 75 percent.
+Untreated, Rocky Mountain spotted fever has, historically, had a death rate as high as 80 percent.

 You'll likely start by seeing your family doctor.
 In some cases, you might be referred to a doctor who specializes in infectious diseases.

 What you can do

 - Be aware of any pre-appointment restrictions.
 At the time you make the appointment, be sure to ask if you need to do anything in advance.